bssrdev/wilderhood/_posts/2015-02-11-When-Elephants-crossed-paths-with-the-Lions-at-Serengeti.markdown

 subtitle:   "Lions and the Elephants, as all know, are perennial enemies.
 One constantly getting the better of the other, with probably the lions having a slight edge there."
 author:     "Santhosh Krishnamoorthy"
 header-img: "img/2015-02-11/serengeti1.jpg"
-tags:       ["African Destinations", "Wildlife Destinations"]
+tags:       ["African Destinations", "Wildlife Destinations", "Landscape Destinations"]
 seo:		["Africa", "BigCats"]
 comments:   true
 ---